Merry Christmas everyone!

 -Liam enjoyed his day and fought so hard to open his presents on his own.
 Though he did not get upset when others helped.
 He mostly relaxed today, and refused his morning nap for the first time.
 He is learning to take his diapers off and wanted to be naked most of the day.
 But, at bedtime, when he put on his new footie pajamas, he was happy as could be to have clothes on.
 He stuck out his chest and tapped his foot.
 He gladly showed off how handsome his new pajamas were and it was clear he loved them.

--We got to talk briefly to Philip this morning and more tonight.
-I talked to all of my sisters and my mom and even got to talk to Philip's dad.
-It was a great day and I am glad I dedicated it to my family.
+to Philip's dad.
+It was a great day and I am glad I dedicated it to my

 -We happen to be reading The Lion, the Witch, and the Wardrobe.
 Tonight we read two chapters.
 Those of Aslan's death and resurrection.
 In discussing it with the girls, they knew instantly that another who had died for others and was resurrected was Christ.
 Emi pointed out that Christ died for everyone.
 I am glad to have had the chance to talk to my kids about the birth, life, death, and resurrection of Christ today.
 I am grateful for my testimony of such an amazing man.
 I am grateful for all that He did, does, and was for us.
 I love the opportunities we take to truly celebrate Him.